 Remove the bay leaves, sage leaves and oregano sticks.

-Stir the beans together, smashing with a fork or a spoon to get the dip to the consistency you enjoy
+Stir the beans together, smashing with a fork to reach your desired consistency.

-Serve with a dollop of sour cream, additional jalapeño rounds and a garnish of cilantro or parsley.
-Serve with chips or another dipper of your choosing for any kind of gathering.
+Serve with a dollop of sour cream, additional jalapeños and a garnish of cilantro or parsley.
+Serve with your favorite dippers.

-In the morning, drain black beans.
-Be sure to save the extra liquid because you’ll add this to the dip later.
+Drain the beans.
+Save the extra liquid because you’ll add this to the dip later.

-Transfer the beans and the water (not the extra liquid from the overnight soak) into a saucepan or a Dutch oven.
-Add the oregano, bay leaves and sage leaves.
-Bring ‘em to a boil.
+Cook on the stovetop.
+Transfer the beans and add water into a Dutch oven.
+Add the oregano, bay leaves and sage.
+Bring to a boil, then cover.

 Add the orange juice, lime juice and rice wine vinegar, stirring until combined.